dmhighland/Highland_Partner_API_Docs/README.md

 This API doesn't require specific eSIM ID, as the system will automatically assign the next available eSIM with the provided company ID.

+The LPA code and installation bar code URL will be returned as part of the response.
+The bar code is good for 3 days after activation.

 If the partner knows a given eSIM id, another API call may assigne that eSIM ID to the given company ID.

 **POST /b2b/sim/acquire/simid**